MolSSI-Education/cpp_programming/01-git.md

 We will do our first `git` project in this folder.

-In order for git to keep track of your project, or any changes in your project, you must first tell fit that you want it to do this.
-You must manually create check-points in your project if you wish to have points to return to.
+In order for git to keep track of your project, or any changes in your project, you must first tell git that you want it start a project and track your changes.
+After starting a project, you must manually create check-points if you wish to have points to return to.
 If we want to tell `git` that the folder we are working in represents a project, we do so with the command `git init`.
+In your folder, use the command

 ~~~
 $ git init